Buenaventura Durruti: Clandestinity

-Immediately after his release, the French government ordered Durruti's expulsion from the country, but he was unable to find a country that would grant him an exit visa.
-During this time, he frequented an anarchist bookshop in Ménilmontant, where he met and struck up a relationship with the French anarchist Émilienne Morin.
+Soon after his release, the French government ordered Durruti's expulsion from the country.
+While attempting to find a country that would grant him an exit visa, he frequented an anarchist bookshop in Ménilmontant, where he met and struck up a relationship with the French anarchist Émilienne Morin.
 He also met the Ukrainian anarchist revolutionary Nestor Makhno, who had been driven into exile by the Red Army after the defeat of his Makhnovist movement in Ukraine.
 Makhno agreed to meet Durruti and Ascaso, who paid homage to him and his struggle to realise anarchism in Ukraine.
 Makhno expressed optimism to them about the possibility of revolution in Spain, due to the organisational abilities of the Spanish anarchists, and expressed hope that he would live to participate in it.

-On 23 July 1927, the French police smuggled Durruti and Ascaso into Belgium, where they were received by the Belgian anarchist Marcel Dieu.
+In July 1927, the French police smuggled Durruti and Ascaso into Belgium, where they were received by the Belgian anarchist Marcel Dieu.
 The following month, they were taken back to the border by Belgian police and forced back into France.
 Facing deportation back to Spain, they were given refuge by the pacifist Émile Bouchet at his home in Joigny.
 After some close calls with the Gendarmerie, on the advice of fellow members of Los Solidarios, they moved to Lyon.
 In early November 1927, Ascaso and Durruti arrived in Lyon.
 With false documents, they were able to find housing and jobs, and managed to stay covert in the city, which lacked thorough policing.
 There they found out about the recent formation of the Iberian Anarchist Federation (FAI), which had united anarchist groups throughout Spain and Portugal.
 They also became involved in debates over the relationship between the CNT and the Spanish anarchist movement.
 Durruti and Ascaso upheld the revolutionary potential of both the proletariat and the peasantry in Spain, and believed that anarchists ought to accelerate the revolutionary process by encouraging revolutionary initiatives and staying focused on long-term goals over short-term material improvements.
 Their ideas were rejected by more orthodox anarchists, who accused them of "anarcho-Bolshevism".